Bharathkasyap/Simulated_USB_Data_Exfiltration/src/DLP_Vs_Sentinel.md

 ## ✅ Justifying My Current Project Scope

 My current project focuses on the **detection phase** using **Azure Sentinel analytics rules** and **Microsoft Defender for Endpoint logs**.
-With limited access to enterprise DLP tools like Purview, I chose to simulate **insider threat scenarios** and build custom detection logic using **KQL queries** to identify exfiltration attempts.
+With limited access to Purview to show them in this project, I chose to simulate **insider threat scenarios** and build custom detection logic using **KQL queries** to identify exfiltration attempts.

-Despite not directly using DLP tools, this project prepares me to:
+Despite limited access, this project prepares to:
 - Ingest DLP alerts into Sentinel
 - Correlate DLP violations with broader threat activities
 - Support automation of responses using Sentinel playbooks